lsst-pst/survey_strategy/fbs_1.5/outstanding_questions.md

 There is tension in that DM generally prefers larger dithers for calibration and co-addition purposes, while science cases prefer smaller dithers to preserve the area that reaches the deepest levels.

-## Do Periodic Sources Suffer From Aliasing?
+## Do periodic sources suffer from aliasing?

 The Bell et al white paper discussed scheduling to prevent aliasing of periodic sources.
 This is potentially a memory intensive problem to simulate.
 It would be good to see if there is a population of periodic sources that are currently suffering from aliasing and would drive a need to shift the timing of our observations?
 Is there new science enabled by trying to avoid the current level of aliasing in LSST?